daniil-belikau/VizioWAS/README.md

 7) To export the edited figure, click *Export* on the left sidebar, and choose *Image* for static plot or *HTML* for an interactive plot.
 When creating a static plot, to ensure that it is high quality, adjust the scale factor to *2x* or *3x*.

+### Example

+You can try using ViziOWAS with the sample data and arguments provided in the *Example* directory:

+1) Open a command-line window and navigate to the ViziOWAS directory.

+2) Open the *test_args.txt* file inside the *Example* directory and copy one of the two sample calls (starting with python3 and ending with an empty line).

+3) Paste the text into your command-line window and run.

+4) You can find the output figures in the *Example/Output* directory.
+The input data can be found in the *Example/Data* directory.